ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Setting a default password source
 ---------------------------------

-If you use one vault password file more frequently than any other, you can set the :ref:`DEFAULT_VAULT_PASSWORD_FILE` config option or the :envvar:`ANSIBLE_VAULT_PASSWORD_FILE` environment variable to specify that file.
+If you don't want to provide the password file on the command line or if you use one vault password file more frequently than any other, you can set the :ref:`DEFAULT_VAULT_PASSWORD_FILE` config option or the :envvar:`ANSIBLE_VAULT_PASSWORD_FILE` environment variable to specify a default file to use.
 For example, if you set ``ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt``, Ansible will automatically search for the password in that file.
 This is useful if, for example, you use Ansible from a continuous integration system such as Jenkins.

+The file that you reference can be either a file containing the password (in plain text), or it can be a script (with executable permissions set) that returns the password.

 When are encrypted files made visible?
 ======================================